LIVING IN VIENNA

 Searching for accommodation

-The OeAD-Housing Office provides places in student halls of residence and small flats for recipients of OeAD grants, Erasmus students, in general (exchange) students and visiting professors.
+The OeAD Housing Office provides places in student halls of residence and small flats for recipients of OeAD grants, Erasmus students, in general exchange students and visiting professors.
+Please read the conditions and the FAQs carefully and apply online as soon as possible!

 Registration in Austria